Haroonabdulrazaq/Telegram-Bot/README.md

 Give a ⭐️ if you like this project!

 ## :thumbsup: Acknowledgements
-- Microverse for providiing the zeal and motivation to build this project
+- Microverse for providing the zeal and motivation to build this project
-- ThOdinProject for specification used in building this project
+- TheOdinProject for the specification used in building this project